reverettai/reverettai.github.io/_posts/2011-06-01-college-what-i-did-right-and-where-i-screwed-up.md

 ---
 layout: post-light-feature
-title: College: What I Did Right and Where I Screwed Up
+title: College - What I Did Right and Where I Screwed Up
 description: "Reflections on five years at the University of Southern California."
 categories: [blog, education, highlighted]
 modified: 2011-06-01